 To contact Isadora, send an email to firstname.lastname@example.org

-Isadora Kosofsky is a documentary photographer, visual anthropologist and filmmaker based in Los Angeles.
-She began photographing at the age of 14.
+Isadora Kosofsky (b.
+1993, USA) is a documentary photographer, visual anthropologist, and filmmaker based in Los Angeles.
+She began photographing at the age of 14, documenting individuals in hospice care.
 At the age of 16, she completed a photo reportage in a Romanian youth prison, becoming the youngest journalist to ever work in a penal setting.
 She takes an immersive approach to photojournalism, spending months and years imbedded in the lives of her subjects.
 For her, the relationships formed with the subjects are tantamount to the image-making.
 Her area of focus is American social issues, looking at the intersection of personal and political conflicts.
 She works on a range of subject matters, including disability rights, mass incarceration, gender violences, senior citizen rights, immigration, documenting from an interpersonal, humanistic stance.
 Her method is to become a part of the group she is shadowing, so as to study communities as an occupant rather than a visitor.

-In addition, she is a teacher and has lectured at the National Geographic Seminar, CUNY Graduate School of Journalism, the National Conference on Crime and Delinquency, and has instructed high school students on topics related to the language of empathy, working intimately with subjects, and trauma studies; she is an instructor in critical visual journalism with the Connected Academy, sponsored by the World Press Photo Foundation.
+In addition, she is a teacher and has lectured at the National Geographic Photography Seminar, CUNY Graduate School of Journalism, the National Conference on Crime and Delinquency, and has instructed high school students on topics related to the language of empathy, working intimately with subjects, and trauma studies; she is an instructor in critical visual journalism with the Connected Academy, sponsored by the World Press Photo Foundation.
 She holds a B.A. in Gender Studies from University of California Los Angeles.
-She is a recipient of a 2018 Grant from the Pulitzer Center for Crisis Reporting for her ongoing work on girl survivors of trauma.
-Isadora is a TED Fellow.
+She is a recipient of a 2018 Grant from the Pulitzer Center for Crisis Reporting for her ongoing work on girl survivors of complex trauma.
+Isadora is a TED Fellow and gave a talk at TED 2018 in Vancouver.

 Subscribe to mailing list to receive updates.